SaranyaPandiaraj/Python-API-Challenge/README.md

 The HTML Data Frame & PDF Viewable Link is present inside the WeatherPy Folder.

 Note to TA : Kindly Open the HTML Data Frame Link in Browser.

+The City Output Data is present in the Output City Data Figures Folder under WeatherPy Folder.